The Heirs of the Dragon: Plot

-In 101 AC, King Jaehaerys I Targaryen, having outlived all his children, convened a Great Council to select a heir and avoid a potential war of succession.
-While Prince Viserys, Jaehaerys' oldest grandson, was chosen, several lords supported Princess Rhaenys, Jaehaerys' oldest living descendant.
+In 101 AC, King Jaehaerys I Targaryen, having outlived his sons, convened a Great Council to select an heir and avoid a potential war of succession.
+Though 14 claims are heard only two candidates are truly considered: Princess Rhaenys Targaryen, the king's eldest descendant, and Prince Viserys Targaryen, the king's eldest male descendant.
+The lords of the Seven Kingdoms ultimately choose Viserys.

-Nine years into Viserys's reign, his wife, Queen Aemma Arryn, is again with child.
-After many failed pregnancies, Viserys is certain Aemma will bear a healthy son.
+Nine years into Viserys's reign, his wife, Queen Aemma Arryn, is again pregnant.
+After many failed pregnancies, Viserys is certain Aemma will birth a healthy son.
 A great tournament is organized to celebrate the impending birth.
 Ser Otto Hightower, the Hand of the King, insists that Prince Daemon, Viserys's brother and heir presumptive, is unfit to rule, citing his brutal methods as Commander of the City Watch, but Viserys ignores his advice.

-At the tournament, Viserys's only living child, Princess Rhaenyra, and her companion, Lady Alicent Hightower, Ser Otto's daughter, are intrigued by Ser Criston Cole, a handsome, common-born knight who defeats the popular Daemon in both jousting and melee.
+At the tournament, Viserys's only living child, Princess Rhaenyra, and her companion, Lady Alicent Hightower, Otto's daughter, are intrigued by Ser Criston Cole, a handsome, common-born knight who defeats the popular Daemon in both jousting and melee.
 Meanwhile, Aemma suffers a breech birth that drastically risks both her life and her baby's.
 Viserys allows Grand Maester Mellos to perform a cesarean section, hoping to save the child, though knowing the procedure will kill Aemma.
-The infant, named Baelon, dies hours after his mother.
-Rhaenyra's dragon Syrax cremates their remains during the funeral.
+The infant, named Baelon, dies shortly after his mother.
+Rhaenyra's dragon, Syrax, cremates their remains during the funeral.

-At Ser Otto's request, Alicent makes a condolence visit to Viserys.
-Ser Otto later informs the Small Council that, at a local brothel, Daemon mockingly referred to the deceased Baelon as "the heir for a day."
-When confronted, Daemon says Viserys never supported him and claims he is a weak king manipulated by others, particularly Ser Otto.
+At Otto's request, Alicent makes a condolence visit to Viserys.
+Otto later informs the Small Council that, at a local brothel, Daemon mockingly referred to the deceased Baelon as "the heir for a day."
+When confronted, Daemon says Viserys never supported him and claims he is a weak king manipulated by others, particularly Otto.
 Outraged, Viserys removes Daemon as his heir in favor of Rhaenyra and banishes Daemon from King's Landing.

 Viserys tells Rhaenyra a secret passed down through the generations: their ancestor Aegon the Conqueror dreamt of a threat from the North that Westeros can only defeat if a Targaryen sits on the Iron Throne.
 The lords of Westeros swear fealty to Rhaenyra as crown princess, while Daemon and his lover, Mysaria, depart atop his dragon, Caraxes.